This course enables experienced practitioners in social work to:

 SCWK6943 Practice Theory Development

-Credit points: 6 Teacher/Coordinator: Dr Susan Heward-Belle Session: Semester 2 Classes: 1x2hr seminar/week Assessment: presentation (30%); essay (55%) and participation statement (15%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Block mode
+Credit points: 6 Teacher/Coordinator: Dr Susan Heward-Belle Session: Semester 2 Classes: 1x2hr seminar/week Assessment: presentation (50%); 1x2000wd assignment (40%) and 1x500wd participation statement (10%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) evening

 SCWK6908 Authorised Independent Study and Report